Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Most suitable hamster enclosures come with some kind of wheel, as though it were just as important as their food and water bowls.
 While the wheel that comes with a cage might not be the best quality, it serves as a sign of how to equip a hamster cage appropriately.

 Hamsters and wheels go together like dogs and long walks.
-They need something to run on, or they will not stay healthy for long.
+Hamsters need something to run on, or they will not stay healthy for long.
 Hamsters often suffer from obesity issues, no matter how well you feed them or how balanced their diet is.

 There are two primary reasons for their behavior: It is ingrained into their genetics and they like it.
 It turns out that hamsters are pretty straightforward creatures!divider-hamster

-The 2 Reasons Why Hamsters Run on Wheels
+The 2 Reasons Hamsters Run on Wheels

 1. Natural Tendencies